 The following is a list of the artists and their artworks on view:

 Helen Lessick | “The Arbor Anime (Dance of the Trees)”

 Jim Gallucci | “Oak Leaf Shade Bench”

 Jacob Burmood | “Depth of Form”

 Selfie with a Sculpture

 "Selfie with a Sculpture" was a campaign in collaboration with CVA that ran from June 8 to July 20 in an effort to promote the sculpture exhibition.
 The image pictured below was the logo used during the campaign and was designed by Cary High School student Chris Bartoldus.

 *Monthly Tours Led by Teen Docents on Final Fridays

 In addition to monthly Cary Art Loop Final Friday events we have added walking tours of the ASAP temporary public art lead by local high school students.

-Tours begin at 6:30 and 7:30 p.m.
+Tours begin at 6:30 p.m.
 Meet your knowledgeable teen docents at the front steps of the Cary Arts Center and they will take you on a tour of the sculptures on display, offering insights about the art and background about the artists' who created the works.